Albany New York

 Savor Local Food and Drink

 Begin a culinary adventure with the Historic Downtown Albany Food Tour, offering a guided walking tour for tastes of area restaurants’ dishes and drinks.
 Get a side of history with your meal at the historic Quackenbush House, Albany’s second-oldest building.
 Built in the 1730s, the building is now home to the Olde English Pub.
 Follow Albany’s Capital Craft Beverage Trail to sample small-batch sips from dozens of breweries, cideries and distilleries.

 Founded in 1791, the Albany Institute of History & Art is one of the oldest museums in the USA.

-Albany’s North End neighborhood is home to the largest replica sculpture of “Nipper,” the iconic canine mascot of the Radio Corporation of America (RCA).
+Albany’s Warehouse District is home to the largest replica sculpture of “Nipper,” the iconic canine mascot of the Radio Corporation of America (RCA).